dbrugne/donut/README.md

 - [ ] WS: implement async pattern in all WS methods
 - [ ] Bugfix: on room auto-deletion reactivation.
 Should handle in 'connection.populateRoom' the room recreation.
 Otherwise a room automatically removed cannot be re-join automatically by client cause room populate try to find room in DB before sending it to client in welcome
 - [ ] Scrollbars adding (left column, home content, user and room edit drawer) and improvments (room messages and users)
+- [ ] Activity logic and tracking : online, afk, offline (used on user profile, one to one, room users, ...)
 - Small and helpfull features:
+  - [ ] Auto fill room user name in input
+  - [ ] Hilight user name in messages
   - [ ] Own messages history on up and down
   - [ ] Ability to switch .messages display as compact (hide usernames, preserve date on right)
   - [ ] Ability to disabled auto-post on Enter (in this case enter will add break line in input box)